HypeCheck

 Goji Berries

-Also known as: Lycium barbarum, wolfberry, goji, Chinese wolfberry, Lycium chinense
+Also known as: Lycium barbarum, wolfberry, goji, Chinese wolfberry

 What the Science Says

-Goji berries are the dried fruit of Lycium barbarum, a plant native to China and used for centuries in traditional medicine.
-They are rich in zeaxanthin, lutein, polyphenols, and polysaccharides — compounds with antioxidant properties.
-One small clinical trial found that eating 28 g of dried goji berries five times per week for 90 days significantly increased macular pigment density in the eyes of healthy adults aged 45–65, which is a marker associated with reduced risk of age-related macular degeneration.
+Goji berries are the dried fruit of Lycium barbarum, a plant native to Asia and long used in traditional medicine.
+They are rich in zeaxanthin, a carotenoid that accumulates in the retina and may help protect against age-related macular degeneration (AMD) — one small clinical trial found that eating 28 g of goji berries five times per week for 90 days significantly increased macular pigment optical density, a biomarker for eye health.
+They also contain polyphenols, flavonoids, and other antioxidant compounds that show antioxidant activity in lab and food-composition studies.

 What It Doesn't Do